New Product Introduction for Course Creators (Guide for 2022)

 What is a New Product Introduction Process?

 A New Product Introduction Process (NPI) looks at all the activities within a business to define, develop, and launch a new or improved product.
-This could involve a large team that spans across dozens of departments (think about Apple and how they launch their new iPhone each year) or could simply involve you (and possibly a few freelancers or assistants).
+This could involve a large team that spans across dozens of departments or could simply involve you and possibly a few freelancers or assistants.

 This process can last many months or years, or just a few weeks.